ottobonilla95/elevaite-test/elevaite_backend/llm-gateway/README.md

 ## Installation

-Add as your Poetry or UV dependency or include in your `requirements.txt` as an editable:
+Add as your UV dependency or include in your `requirements.txt` as an editable:

 ```txt
 -e path/to/llm-gateway